Is ‘carbon trading’ a good enterprise for me?

 The world of ‘Carbon Farming and Trading’ is now well established in Australia, and yet its sometimes hard to find information which will help you make an informed decision.

-There are a number of companies who might approach you to enter into an agreement with them for an ‘Emissions Reduction Fund’ (ERF) project, and the agreement will set out the terms and conditions under which they would like to do business with you.
+There are a number of companies who might approach you to enter into an agreement with them for an ‘Climate Solutions Fund’ (CSF) project, and the agreement will set out the terms and conditions under which they would like to do business with you.

 But, how do you know you are getting the best deal?

 The following may be of assistance for you to know questions to ask or places to go for help.

 1. ‘Methods’ Each project is governed by a ‘method’.
 This method stipulates ALL of the requirements you will be asked to meet.
 So, its important to know: